 - Familiarity with the tools used in testing and project management (tools for bug tracking, test/project management, test case creation and running, requirements tracking, etc.).

 After reading these long lists of skills and knowledge needed, it’s highly understandable if you are feeling fear and doubt.
 But don’t worry – carry on reading to find out how you can get up to speed.

-You can search and study any information on this list, both on- and offline based, including articles and blog posts, Wikis, video tutorials, books and courses.
+You can search and study any information on this list, both online- and offline-based, including articles and blog posts, wikis, video tutorials, books, and courses.

 There is one caution here though… While you learn, you will come across a number of varied and confusing terms and definitions related to software testing.
 The best approach is to only use reliable and credible sources.
 For instance, use materials by one of the acknowledged institutions that provide software testing certifications: ISTQB.
 Using the terms and definitions found in the ISTQB Glossary and Syllabus will make sure that you learn and understand the more widely recognized structured and systemized basics.

 Online & Offline Courses

 There are plenty of software testing courses available online.
 If you’ve already learned the software testing basics by yourself, you will be better able to evaluate the content and quality of the materials offered, before choosing the best one for you.